lipikapande/dlp/WALKTHROUGH.md

 - **`segmentation.py` is never called**: `apply_canny_edges`, `apply_morphology`, and `extract_contour_features` exist but the pipeline uses raw `cv2.Canny` inline instead.
 Either use the module or delete it.
 - **`edge/stages/spatial.py` is imported but unused**: `apply_gaussian` is imported in `pipeline.py` but never called.
 - **`cloud/tts.py` is a dead placeholder**: It imports `gtts` which isn't in `requirements.txt`.
 Either wire it up or delete the file.
-- **Duplicate `/trigger` and `/upload` logic** in `server.py`: Both routes repeat the same 30-line encode/detect/describe/broadcast block that's already in `/infer`.
-Extract a helper.
+- **Duplicate `/trigger` and `/upload` logic** in `server.py`: Both routes repeat the same detection/describe/broadcast block.
+Extract a helper function.
 - **Global mutable `_latest` and `_subscribers`** in `server.py`: Works fine for single-user local use but will break under concurrency.
 Use a proper state container if scaling.

 ### Robustness

 - **No `__init__.py` files** in `edge/` or `cloud/`: Works due to Python path tricks but will break if packaged or if imports are run from a different working directory.
-- **`asyncio.run()` inside `upload_sync`** (`transport.py:44`): Will crash if called from inside an already-running event loop (e.g., a Jupyter notebook or if ever called from inside FastAPI).
+- **`asyncio.run()` inside `upload_sync`** (`transport.py`): Will crash if called from inside an already-running event loop.
 Use `httpx` sync client instead.
 - **Camera opened/released on every capture** (`capture.py`): Opening `VideoCapture(0)` on every press adds ~0.5s latency.
 Keep it open and release on `KeyboardInterrupt`.
 - **TTS engine re-initialized if an exception occurs** (`tts.py`): If `runAndWait()` throws, `_engine` stays set to the broken instance.
 Reset to `None` in the `except` block.

 ### Performance

-- **Butterworth FFT runs per-channel in Python loops** (`frequency.py:26`): Can be vectorized with `np.fft.fftn` across channels — ~3× faster.
+- **Butterworth FFT runs per-channel in Python loops** (`frequency.py`): Can be vectorized with `np.fft.fftn` across channels — ~3× faster.
-- **YOLOv8 and MobileNet both run on every request**: For a demo, consider running YOLO only and skipping MobileNet scene classification (which returns "unknown" most of the time anyway).
+- **CLIP model is 605MB and slow on CPU**: Consider `clip-vit-base-patch16` or a quantized version for faster inference.
 - **`CAMERA_WARMUP_FRAMES=20`** causes ~0.5–1s of wasted reads on every capture.
 5–10 frames is sufficient for most USB webcams.

 ### Features

-- **No bounding box overlay on the final image**: Detections have `bbox` coordinates but they're never drawn on the image shown in the UI.
+- **No bounding box overlay on the final image**: YOLO detections have `bbox` coordinates but they're never drawn on the image shown in the UI.
 Drawing boxes would make the debug view much more useful.
-- **NLG descriptions are very simple** (`nlg.py`): Only 4 scene types and a label list.
-Plugging in a small LLM (e.g., `ollama` locally) for the description step would dramatically improve output quality.
+- **CLIP proximity is estimated from confidence, not geometry**: Since CLIP returns no bounding box, proximity is approximated from confidence score.
+A more accurate approach would use depth estimation or bbox area.
+- **NLG scene classification returns "unknown" frequently**: MobileNetV3 is limited to 4 scene types.
+A more capable scene classifier would improve description quality.
 - **No `.env` or secrets handling**: `CLOUD_URL` is hardcoded in `config.py`.
 Use `python-dotenv` or environment variables for deployment flexibility.
 - **No logging framework**: All output is `print()`.
 Replace with Python `logging` for level control and file output.